Alex James (bassist): Music career

-Steven Alexander James was born on 21 November 1968 in Boscombe, Bournemouth, and attended the state grammar school Bournemouth School, where he started playing in bands.
-He credits the Beatles with inspiring him to pursue music: "I was off school with chickenpox when John Lennon was shot in 1980.
-I spent the week watching a VHS recording of the Beatles film Help!, which was broadcast on TV the day he died.
-I still watch it once a year.
-Then I bought a Beatles songbook and a guitar, figured out the chord shapes and started strumming and singing along.
-I never looked back."

 In 1988, James met future bandmate Graham Coxon at Goldsmiths College, where James studied French.
 Introductions with Coxon's old school friend Damon Albarn and Dave Rowntree soon took place; at the time Albarn and Rowntree were part of a band called Circus.

 In 1989, James joined Coxon, Albarn and Rowntree's new band, Seymour, which would later be renamed Blur.
 He has been in the band ever since, although in 2008 he described the days of being a constant band member as "a past-life".